 - A:

 - Yes, in most cases we can mix and master tracks you’ve recorded on your own.
-The main caveat is quality—if your recordings have very low signal levels or inconsistent volume, they can be more difficult to shape into a polished final mix.
+The main caveat is quality — if your recordings have very low signal levels or inconsistent volume, they can be more difficult to shape into a polished final mix.
 That said, we’ve even worked with live iPhone recordings and gotten great (if intentionally lo-fi) results.
-So as long as the source material is reasonably solid, this approach usually works just fine.
-If you’re interested in mixing and/or mastering only—just reach out!
+If the source material is reasonably solid, this approach usually works just fine.

 - Q: